 Gravitation: Newton's Law of Gravitation.
 Motion of a particle in a central forcefield (motion is in a plane, angular momentum is conserved, areal velocity is constant).
 Kepler's Laws (statement only).
-Satellite in circular orbit and applications.
-Geosynchronous orbits.
-Basic idea of global positioning system (GPS).
-Weightlessness.
-Physiological effects on astronauts.
-(8 Lectures)
+(5 Lectures)

 Oscillations: Simple harmonic motion.
-Differential equation of SHM and its solutions.
+Differential equation of SHM and itssolutions.
 Kinetic and Potential Energy, Total Energy and their time averages.
 Damped oscillations.
 (6 Lectures)